-Lessons are timetabled whenever possible, in a welcoming environment.
-We make every effort for the lessons to be clearly understood by the students, promoting a sense of order and purpose.
-There are clear and coherent lesson plans and a variety of activities.
+We make every effort for the lessons to be clearly understood by the students with clear and lesson plans and a variety of activities.
 We encourage both teacher and student to listen to the opinion of others in order to promote tolerance and respect.
-Students are encouraged to think independently and to actively participate in group work.
+Students are encouraged to think independently and to actively participate in lessons.
 Students are encouraged to take pride in their work, regarding both content and presentation.